Mykhailo Mudryk: International career

 From 2017 to 2018, Mudryk played for the Ukraine U17.
 From 2018 to 2019, he played for the Ukraine U19, Playing 12 matches and scoring five goals.
 In 2019, he made his debut for Ukraine U21, tallying 16 appearances and scoring three goals.
 On 7 September 2021, he scored the winning goal from free-kick against Armenia.
 On 16 June 2023, Mudryk returned to Ukraine U21 squad for the 2023 UEFA European Under-21 Championship.
 He started in two matches and provided two assists in the tournament.

 In April 2022, Mudryk was called up for the Ukraine national team for a training camp in April–May 2022 in Slovenia.
 On 1 June, he debuted in the 2022 FIFA World Cup qualifying playoff semi-finals, which Ukraine won 3–1 against Scotland.

 On 17 October 2023, Mudryk scored his first senior international goal in a 3–1 UEFA Euro 2024 qualifying win against Malta.
 On 26 March 2024, he scored the winning goal of a 2–1 victory over Iceland in the qualifying play-off final to send Ukraine through to the official tournament.

 Player profile

-Reception

-Wesley Fofana, his teammate at Chelsea, claimed that Mudryk is faster than Kylian Mbappé and probably the fastest player he has played against.
-Ben Chilwell was cautious in his praise stating, "With Mudryk, I see endless bags of potential that hasn't been fulfilled yet".
+Wesley Fofana, his teammate at Chelsea, stated that Mudryk is faster than Kylian Mbappé and probably the fastest player he has played against.
+In 2023, Ben Chilwell said, "With Mudryk, I see endless bags of potential that hasn't been fulfilled yet".